Join us as we dive into the different music symbols and their meanings.

-The repetition and codas help the performers understand the piece’s flow better by marking sections that they need to play and repeat.
+The repetition and codas help the performers better understand the flow of the piece by marking sections that they need to play and repeat.

-Repeat signs are used to enclose a passage that needs to be played one more time.
-The right repeat sign indicates the point where performers need to start repeating.
-The left repeat sign marks where the repetition starts.
+- Repeat signs: Repeat signs are used to enclose a passage that needs to be played again.
+The right repeat sign indicates where performers need to start repeating, while the left repeat sign marks where the passage they should repeat starts.

-Tells the performer that they must repeat the previous group of bars.
-A singular diagonal line means to repeat the previous bar; a double diagonal line means to repeat the previous two bars.
+- Simile marks: These tell the performer they must repeat the previous group of bars.
+A singular diagonal line means to repeat the previous bar, while a double diagonal line means to repeat the last two bars.

-Da capo tells the performer to go back to the beginning of the music and play it over.
+- Da capo: Da capo tells the performer to return to the beginning of the music and play it over.
 There is usually either al fine or al coda following this mark – resulting in a D.C. al fine or a D.C. al coda.

-A segno is a symbol used to put a ‘mark’ on a specific passage or note.
-This works complementary with Dal segno.
+- Segno: A segno is a symbol used to mark a specific passage or note.
+This works with Dal segno.

-Dal segno tells the performer to play the music over starting from the nearest segno.
-Similar to da capo, there’s usually al fine or al coda following dal segno – resulting in a D.S. al fine or D.S. al coda.
+- Dal segno: Dal segno tells the performer to play the music over starting from the nearest segno.
+Like da capo, there’s usually al fine or al coda following dal segno, resulting in a D.S. al fine or D.S. al coda.

-Because each instrument is played differently, there are some symbols that exclusively work for specific instruments.
-Here are some of them:
+Because each instrument is played differently, some symbols exclusively work for specific instruments.
+Here are the most common:

 For bowed string instruments

-These notations are specifically used in bowed-string instruments like violin, cello, and lyra.
-While some of these symbols are also applicable on several other instruments, they aren’t as universal as other music symbols.
+These notations are used in bowed-string instruments like violin, cello, and lyra.
+While some symbols apply to several other instruments, they aren’t as universal as other musical symbols.

-- Left-hand pizzicato or stopped note: A left-hand pizzicato is a note played by plucking the string with the left hand rather than the bow on a stringed instrument.
+- Left-hand pizzicato or stopped note: A left-hand pizzicato is a note played by plucking the string with the left hand rather than the bow.

-A snap pizzicato on a stringed instrument is a note played by pulling the string away from the instrument frame and letting it go – thus, making the ‘snap.’
+- Snap pizzicato: A snap pizzicato is a note played by pulling the string away from the instrument frame and letting it go – thus making the snap.
 It’s also known as Bartók pizzicato.

-- Up bow or Sull’arco: A Sull’arco note means that the note should be played while dragging the bow upward.
+- Up bow or Sull’arco: A Sull’arco note should be played while dragging the bow upward.

-- Down bow or Giù arco: Inversely, a Giu arco note means that the note should be played while dragging the bow downward.
+- Down bow or Giù arco: Inversely, a Giu arco note should be played while dragging the bow downward.

 In fingerstyle (or fingerpicking) guitar notation, each finger on the left hand (which stops the strings) is indicated with a number from 1 for the index to 4 for the little finger.
 The thumb is notated with a T.

 The right-hand fingers (that pluck the strings) are notated with the first letter of their Spanish name: I for index, M for middle, A for ring, C for little finger, and P for the thumb.